 Promotes the field of research in the clinical field, advocating for prevention and change of behavior.
 They also answer health system related questions.

 The organization helps to renovate labs and clinics to help bring a better and sustainable infrastructure.

 The organization helps to promote and adopt innovations; they also take in recommendations and accept new guidance that will ultimately bring great changes in the medical field.

 What ICAP has to offer?

 Beneficial programs, ICAP is in charge of supporting health programs that address major health issues.
 With more than 3000 health facilities, more people have been reached in more than 21 countries.
 The programs also cater for key populations like drug users, homosexuals and are even committed to ensure that positive outcome.

-Conducting research, with much emphasis on research, answers to health problems are reached.
+Conducting research along with many doctors and surgeon leads included, with much emphasis on research, answers to health problems are reached.
 Through thorough conduct, the root source of problems has been got.
 In addition, better ways to prevent common diseases are discovered and implemented.